jacksontriffon/SJcoded/README.md

-- 👋 Welcome, I’m @SJcoded.
+- 👋 Hi, I’m @SJcoded.
 - 👾 My focus is to break down big problems & find bite-sized solutions.
-- 👽 Space, Physics & beyond are favourites of mine to explore.
+- 👽 Exploring new tech to aid humanity on it's journey to become multiplanetary.
 - 💞️ If you wanna join in on a project, send me a message! >> who@sjcoded.com
 - 📨 Everyday I learn new stuff, see what I'm up to on my socials @SjCoded - Twitter or @sj.coded - Instagram